 What are your cancellation policies?

-We have a cancellation period of three days for one day tours, and 21 days for longer tours.
+For our UK & Ireland tours, we have a cancellation period of three days for one day tours, and 21 days for longer tours.
 If you cancel your trip before this period, we’ll give you a full refund minus a 10% admin charge.
 If you cancel inside this period, there is no refund.

 Click here to view full terms and conditions.